-The above table illustrates the collection month from which information about a given calendar or reference year may be drawn because of bounding.
+The above table illustrates the collection month from which information about a given calendar or reference year may be drawn due to the six month bounding period.
 For this reason, a respondent may report a victimization incident which occurred up to six months before the time of the interview.
 To identify all the incidents which occurred in a reference year, all the incidents reported as having occurred before the beginning of that year must be excluded.
 Also, all the incidents reported in the following year as having occurred before the end of the reference year must be identified.

 The example below shows an OSIRIS.IV setup used to count the total estimated number of victimizations from an annual year hierarchical file.
 First the series crimes and crimes occurring outside the United States are excluded.
-Then the crimes are "bound" into the proper time frame, which in this case is 1982.
-The person weight is used in most cases except if the type of crime is a household crime and then the household weight is used.
+Then the crimes are "bound" into the

 '''

+proper time frame, which in this case is 1982.
+The

+person weight is used in most cases except if the type

+of crime is a household crime and then the household

+weight is used.

-$RUN ISR:OSIRIS.IV SPRINT=PRTOUT3 (L+1)
+$RUN ISR:05IRIS.IV SPRINT=PRTOUT3 (L+1)

-&ENTRY
+EENTRY

 ENTRY=1 UNIT=4

 G2+G3+G4

-& END

-ERECODE
+δEND

+&RECODE

 RECODE=1

+£

+3

-& Reject series crimes
+Reject series crimes

+3

 IF V4015 EQ 1 THEN REJECT

 & Reject crimes that occurred outside the United States

+٤

 IF V4023 EQ 1 THEN REJECT

+۶.

 & Now "bound" the crimes into the proper time frame for

 & analysis (1982 data yr)

+3

 IF V4002 EQ 821 AND V4013 IN (06-12) OR V4002 EQ 822 -

 AND V4013 IN (09-12) OR V4002 EQ 831 AND V4013 IN -

+(01-03) OR V4002 EQ 832 AND V4013 IN (01-06) THEN -

-(01-03) THEN REJECT
+REJECT

+3

-& Set the person ("victim") weight to a temporary
+Set the person ("victim") weight to a temporary

+3

+3

-& variable
+variable

+3

 R420=V3056

+3

 & If the type of crime is one of the household crimes

+8

 (greater than code 25) use the household weight

+3

 instead for tabulating.

+8

 IF V4318 GT THEN R420=V2089

-EEND
+& END

-&DICT DICTIN=T(FI=1) DICTOUT=-DICT
+EDICT DICTIN=T(FI=1) DICTOUT=-DICT

 CREATE

+V=ALL

 V=R420 NA='COMBINED WGHT' WID=8 NDEC=3 TYPE=C

-EEND
+δEND.

 '''

-CTABLES DICTIN=-DICT DATAIN=T (FI=1)
+'''

+&TABLES DICTIN=-DICT DATAIN=T(FI=1)

-CHECK ON CRIME COUNTS ON 1982 HIERARCHICAL ("FULL FILE") TAPE AND "BOUND" THEM
+CHECK ON CRIME COUNTS ON 1982 HIERARCHICAL -

+("FULL FILE") TAPE AND "BOUND" THEM

 P=DI E=1 W=R420 RECODE=1

 S=V4318 V=V4013 PRINT=UNWT

 S=V4326 V=V4327 PRINT=UNWT

-EEND
+&END

+'''

 A more difficult problem would be the generation of the population estimate to be used in a computation of the rate of victimization.
 The sample weights have been adjusted to be representative of the national adult population.
 Since the sample is interviewed every six months, the sample weights are twice as large as they should be for annual estimates.
-In addition. because of the reference period, the total period from which the incident reports were drawn spans eighteen months.
-It is therefore necessary to adjust the weights to gain an estimate of the average population size during the reference period.
+In addition, because of the reference period, the total period from which the incident reports were drawn spans seventeen It is therefore necessary to adjust the months. weights to gain an estimate of the average population size during the reference period.
 To do this, the probability that an individual could have contributed an incident to those counted as occurring in the reference year is used.
 Assuming an even distribution of incidents, a person interviewed in June would be far more likely to report an incident occurring in the same year than someone interviewed in February.
 The population estimate used to compute the rate should thus be adjusted to reflect the same population from which the incidents were drawn.
 The example below is an OSIRIS.IV setup used to generate household control totals and population control totals for the National Crime Surveys.
 This example illustrates the procedure for the 1985 data.